citsystems/jsify/docs/_sources/jsifying_unjsifying.rst.txt

 **Parameters:**

-- ``obj`` : The `JsonObject` to convert back into its original form.
+- ``obj`` : The `Object` to convert back into its original form.

 **Returns:**

-- The original object if ``obj`` is a `JsonObject`, otherwise returns the object unchanged.
+- The original object if ``obj`` is a `Object`, otherwise returns the object unchanged.

 **Deep unjsifying:**

-In scenarios where you have nested `JsonObject` instances and want to deeply convert them back to their original Python structures, the `deep_unjsify` function can be used.
-It performs a recursive unjsification, ensuring that all nested `JsonObject` instances are properly converted.
+In scenarios where you have nested `Object` instances and want to deeply convert them back to their original Python structures, the `deep_unjsify` function can be used.
+It performs a recursive unjsification, ensuring that all nested `Object` instances are properly converted.
 This function is particularly useful in scenarios where you have complex, deeply nested JSON-like objects that need to be converted back to standard Python types, such as dictionaries, lists, and tuples, for further processing or serialization.